 Singapore Entry and Exit Requirements

 - Are there COVID-related entry requirements for U.S. citizens?
-Yes (subject to restrictions as noted below)
+No

 - Are health screening procedures in place at airports and other ports of entry?
 No